The Art-Law Centre headquartered in Geneva, pursues teaching and research activities in the field of art and cultural property law.

 - the Comparative dictionary in cultural heritage law, directed by M. Cornu, J. Fromageau, C. Wallaert, Paris (CNRS Editions) 2012;

 - the “ArThemis” database on the settlement of disputes over cultural property, www.unige.ch/art-adr

-The Art-Law Centre also provides consultancy to various Swiss authorities (Federal Office of Culture, cantonal museums and local cultural administrations, Swiss Commission for UNESCO, etc.) and international bodies (UNESCO, Unidroit, ICCROM) within the framework of special projects (UNESCO Committee of Experts, Diplomatic Conference for the adoption of the Unidroit Convention on Stolen or Illegally Exported Cultural Objects of 1995, etc.).
+The Art-Law Centre also provides consultancy to various Swiss authorities (Federal Office of Culture, cantonal museums and local cultural administrations, Swiss Commission for UNESCO, etc.) and international bodies (UNESCO, Unidroit, ICCROM, Council of Europe) within the framework of specific projects (UNESCO Committee of Experts, negotiations for the adoption of the Council of Europe Convention on Offences relating to Cultural Property of 2017, etc.).